On this page

 - Text telephone (TTY) or modem callers can contact the National Relay Service (NRS) on 133 677 (within Australia).

-- If you are hard to understand on the phone you can use the Speech to Speech Relay (SSR) via the NRS on 1300 555 727 (within Australia)
+- If it is hard for you to understand on the phone you can use the Speech to Speech Relay (SSR) via the NRS on 1300 555 727 (within Australia)

 Translating and Interpreting Service